JonGeorge/Save-a-Playlist/README.md

 to opt-out of playlist updates, however, [this is not a feature Spotify offers.](https://support.spotify.com/us/article/save-recover-playlists/) What does this mean?
-A playlist you've had on repeat for the last two weeks can be changed at any time at the discretion of the playlist owner.
+A playlist you've had on repeat for the last two weeks can be changed or removed at any time at the discretion of the playlist owner.

-Sometimes having songs removed from or added to a playlist is refreshing; or a change in the order of your playlists' songs is welcomed.
+Sometimes having songs removed from or added to a playlist is refreshing; a change in the order of your playlists' songs is welcomed.

 For the times when playlist changes are not welcomed, you can use saveaplaylist.com to capture the current state of a playlist for future enjoyment.